justaszie/Bikeshare-Analysis/README.md

 #### 3.3.1.
 Process
 These are the steps I took to clean the data inside the SQL table.
-1. Creating a backup copy of the table in case something goes wrong.
+1. Created a backup copy of the table in case something goes wrong.
+2. Performed a set of checks to find any issues:
-2. Checking for duplicate entries
+    1. Checking for duplicate entries
-3. Checking for null values and % of rows with null values
+    1. Checking for null values and % of rows with null values
-4. Validating that the format of the columns
+    1. Validating that the format of the columns
-5. Checking for incorrect values (not as expected)
+    1. Checking for incorrect values (not as expected)
+3. Fixed the issues found during the above checks, where possible
-6. Renamed columns for clarity
+4. Renamed columns for clarity
-7. Wrote query to add calculated columns to facilitate the analysis later and performed the checks (Steps 2-5) on them
+5. Wrote query to add calculated columns to facilitate the analysis later and performed the checks and fixes (Steps under (2)) on them

 To ensure completeness and make data cleaning easier in the future, I created a checklist framework.
 I created a spreadsheet with column names in columns and the types of checks (steps 2-6) in rows.
 I went through each type of check and ran the check on each column, where it was relevant.